-A. Dual Degree Programs
+Dual Degree Programs

-The College of Law offers five dual degree programs that allow students to earn both a Juris Doctor and a Masters degree in just four years of full- time study.
+The College of Law offers five dual degree programs that allow students to earn both a Juris Doctor and a Masters degree in just four years of full-time study.
 Students may earn a J.D. along with an M.B.A.
-(Master of Business Administration) from the College of Business Administration; one of three degrees offered in conjunction with the Maxine Goodman Levin College of Urban Affairs - an M.A.E.S.
-(Master of Arts in Environmental Studies), an M.P.A.
-(Master of Public Administration) or an M.U.P.D.D.
+(Master of Business Administration) from the College of Business Administration; one of two degrees offered in conjunction with the Maxine Goodman Levin School of Urban Affairs -- an M.P.A.
+(Master of Public

+Administration) or an M.U.P.D.D.
 (Master of Urban Planning, Design & Development); or an M.S.E.S.
-(Master of Science in Environmental Science) with the College of Science.
+(Master of Science in Environmental Science) with the College of Arts and Science.

-1. J.D./M.B.A.
+J.D./M.B.A.